hsjung22/forwardjs-workshop-notes/README.md

 ## Implicit binding

-'this' gets assigned to the closest 'parent' object.
+`this` gets assigned to the closest 'parent' object.

   - Example 1